 Multiple changes coming for the chargeback resolution process

 The new Visa program also comes with shorter timelines, higher fees and tighter rules about appealing decisions on ecommerce orders that consumers and their credit-card issuers deem fraudulent or otherwise unsatisfactory.
-Under the new Visa Claims Resolution rules, which apply only to Visa transactions, merchants will have 30 days, instead of 45 days, to respond to a dispute involving a charge.
+Under the new Visa Claims Resolution rules, which apply only to Visa transactions, merchants will have 30 days, instead of 45 days, to respond to to respond to credit card dispute item not received.

-Because the dispute flows through a number of entities in the payment chain, a merchant will actually have far fewer than 30 days to prepare its case against the chargeback.
+Because the dispute flows through a number of entities in the payment chain, a merchant will actually have far fewer than 30 days to prepare its case against the chargeback fraud detection.

 The new rules also change the dispute process for cases that fall into Visa’s fraud category (chargebacks due to fraud) and authorization category (authorization not obtained or denied).